 By doing just a little bit of searching around, it’s not long before you find that most foods that are made for people aren’t good for dogs.

-But can dogs eat crackers?
+Can dogs eat crackers?
 They seem benign enough, and for the most part, there really isn’t much to them.

 Can Dogs Eat Crackers with Salt?